Taxes for New Interns

 How to use

 Review our 10-minute “Curbside Consult” if you only have a few minutes to find out how much of your salary may be lost to taxes.
 But then, come back later to read more.
 Note that we will only address the most common tax situation for interns: unmarried with no children, no other substantial income, and who will use the standard deduction rather than itemized deductions.
+Note that as of Jan 1, 2018 the tax laws have changed with respect to deductions, and most young MDs will likely use the standard deduction.

 To get a quick estimate of how much of your salary will go to taxes, scroll down to Table 1.
 Look-up your total wages on the left, and you can read across to see the various taxes you will owe on those wages.
 Your “take home” represents the total annual “after-tax” income which is available to you to spend (i.e. your wages minus all the taxes).
 This is the amount you should plan to live on during your residency.